 JOHN BURNHAM SCHWARTZ was born and raised in New York City.
-He is best known for his bestselling novels Reservation Road (1998) and The Commoner (2008).
-His sixth novel, The Red Daughter, inspired by the remarkable life of Joseph Stalin’s only daughter, will be published in the United States by Random House on April 30th, 2019.
+He is best known for his bestselling novels Reservation Road (1998) and The Commoner (2008), as well as his sixth novel, The Red Daughter (2019).

 At Harvard, Schwartz majored in Japanese studies and played on the undefeated varsity squash team.
 Upon graduation, he accepted a position with a prominent Wall Street investment bank, before finally turning the position down after selling his first novel.
 That book, Bicycle Days, a coming of age story about an American in Japan, was published in 1989 on his twenty-fourth birthday.
 It went on to become a critically acclaimed bestseller.